gauntface/web-push-book/src/_content/chapter-05/02-display-a-notification.md

 of notifications.

-The reason for this is that every developer will need to be worried about the visual aspects but the behavioural aspects will be more detailed and more specific to your use case.
+The reason for this is that every developer will need to be worried about the visual aspects but the behavioural aspects will depend on your specific to your use case.

+All of the source code for these demo's is taken from a demo page.
+If you want to test them out for yourself, just click the button below.

+<a class="button" href="/demos/notification-examples/">Notification Demos</a>

 ## Visual Options